th7mo/th7mo.com/git.md

 git fetch
 ```

-If new changes have been made to the remote branch, include those remote changes by rebasing the commits made on top of the local branch as if they were made locally:
+If new changes have been made to the remote branch, include those remote changes by rebasing the [git-commit](/git-commit.md) made on top of the local branch as if they were made locally:

 ```sh
 git rebase origin main
 ```

-Now all the new commits made on the remote `main` branch will be applied to the local `main` branch.
+Now all the new [git-commit](/git-commit.md)s made on the remote `main` branch will be applied to the local `main` branch.

 A shorthand for this workflow is the `pull` command with the `--rebase` flag: